 Shoes are not worn on the deck of a superyacht — bare feet or soft-soled deck shoes only.
 This protects the teak decking and is universal across the charter fleet.
 The crew will remind you at embarkation.
 Leave shoes at the boarding steps or in your cabin.

 The crew work and live aboard the same vessel as the guests, typically in smaller quarters below or forward.
 The guest areas and crew areas are clearly delineated.
 Crew quarters are private — guests do not enter them.
-The crew will not enter guest cabins without knocking.
 This mutual respect is what makes the week comfortable for both parties.

 Crew gratuity is 10–15% of the base charter fee, paid in cash to the captain at the end of the charter on the final morning.
 The captain distributes it among the crew.
 It is not included in the charter fee, not covered by the APA, and is firmly expected.
 Budget for it as a fixed cost alongside the APA — not as a discretionary bonus based on performance.